DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Lights, camera, action!
 Barcelona's Film Festival features the best movies and short films by LGBTQ artists.
-It's an amazing way to meet other queer movie buffs, see your story reflected on the big screen and attend panel discussions on issues which plague the gay community.
+It's an amazing way to meet other queer movie buffs, see your story reflected on the big screen, and attend panel discussions on issues that plague the gay community.

 Things to do in Barcelona

-In between gorging on delicious Spanish food and relaxing in your hotel, you'll be wanting to answer to Barcelona's call.
+In between gorging on delicious Spanish food and relaxing in your hotel, you'll be wanting to answer Barcelona's call.
 It's a city that's begging to be discovered!
-Here are some of our favourite things which we hope will inspire fellow LGBTQ travellers to Barcelona:
+Here are some of our favorite things which we hope will inspire fellow LGBTQ travelers to Barcelona: